Zillertal in the summer

 The glacier’s meltwater is on a long journey before it reaches the valley.
 Along the way, it passes steep cliffs and forms waterfalls, in other places it drifts lazily over flat areas and forms small mountain lakes.
 A particularly interesting phenomenon can be experienced if you move into one of the narrow rock crevices where cascades of water tumble down from above.
 Here, the air is filled with fine water beads, and the light mist creates a microclimate with lush and colorful plant growth.

 Use the Zillertal Activcard

-On a holiday in the Zillertal there are numerous activity opportunities to throw over, and should it not go too hard beyond the holiday budget, you can advantageously invest in a Zillertal Activcard.
+On a holiday in the Zillertal, there are numerous activity opportunities to consider from mountain biking on excellent trails to basking near the poolside of one of the huge outdoor swimming pools.
+If you want to hold back a little bit on the holiday budget, you can advantageously invest in a Zillertal Activcard.
 The card can be purchased for six, nine or twelve days, giving access to nine of the area’s lifts, six different outdoor swimming pools as well as Zillertal’s public transport options.
-In addition, good discounts are given at several partners.
+In addition, good discounts are given from several Zillertal Activcard partners.

 - More info about the Zillertal.

 - Austrian Tourist Office